Making Sure You’re Covered: Qualifying Life Events

 You’ve started a new year.
 You’re healthy.
 You have health insurance.
 Things are going great.

 But like all things in life, things change.
-You find out your company is downsizing and you’ve lost your job.
+You find out your company is downsizing and you’ve lost your job-based health insurance.
 Or maybe you’re having a baby.

 Thankfully, it doesn’t mean you have to worry about your insurance coverage.
-Loss of a job and having a baby are both qualifying life events that provide a Special Enrollment Period to get individual health insurance outside of the once-yearly open enrollment period.
+Loss of current health care coverage due to job loss and having a baby are both qualifying life events that provide a Special Enrollment Period to get individual health insurance outside of the once-yearly open enrollment period.

 What Is A Qualifying Life Event?